Get Tech Tips

 This can, does, and MUST occur on the run winding.
 The amperage will jump way up to the LRA (locked rotor amps) at first until the motor gets up to speed, and then it will drop back down to the RLA (run load amps)—but only on the run winding when the unit has a run capacitor only.

 The start winding has that darn membrane in the way (the run capacitor), and that membrane limits how much current can go in and out of that start winding.

 Thought Experiment #5 – So, I Bet a Failed Capacitor Causes Start Winding Failure… Oh, Wait…

 So, you walk up on a unit with a run capacitor and no start capacitor, and the run capacitor is failed open and looks like a bloated toad.
 Would that failed open capacitor result in start winding stress?

 That failed open run capacitor (when there is no start capacitor) results in ZERO current moving through the start winding, which means zero heat in the start winding itself.

 A failed run capacitor causes stress on the RUN WINDING because now the run winding will keep drawing LRA and going out on thermal overload until that capacitor gets replaced or the overload or run winding fails.

 The start winding will just sit there open with no current load whatsoever.

 Before you say it (because I know some of you are thinking it), what happens if the run capacitor fails SHORTED?
-While that may be a theoretical possibility, it is not possible in a practical sense because of the way that metal film run capacitors are made.
+While that may be a theoretical possibility, it is impossible in a practical sense because of how metal film run capacitors are made.
 The metallic coating on the internal windings is so thin that it vaporizes whenever there is a high current event like a short circuit.
 The possibility of a modern HVAC run capacitor actually staying shorted is slim to none.

 Part #3 is coming soon—we haven't even gotten to start capacitors yet.